linsomniac/uplaybook1/README.md

 - Environment variables are brought into template namepsace.
 - Helpers for fernet encrypt/decrypt.
 - Good command-line argument handling.
+- Can ask the user for playbook options via "--up-ask" or "up_ask: true" in vars.

 ## Requirements